PriyabertaSubhransuBehera/Netflix_Dashboard/README.md

 # 📊 Netflix Tableau Dashboard

-A data visualization project built with Tableau to analyze Netflix's content library and uncover insights about genres, ratings, countries, distribution,date added, rating. and trends.
+A data visualization project built with Tableau to analyze Netflix's content library and uncover insights about genres, ratings, countries, distribution,date added, ratings. and trends.

 ## 🔍 Project Overview